 Southern (Not So) Charming

 Then I returned back to America and realized that my love/hate relationship with Tinder really is just the quality of men on there.
 European men were so much more chivalrous, respectful, upfront of what they wanted, and had worldly experiences and knowledge.
 It was just a nice change compared to what I've experience with Tinder in Cleveland.
-(No shade to the lovely men I have recently spoken to on there since my return).
 But it was nice to date elsewhere and feel really good about myself for a few days.